mmcdole/viking-ftpd/docs/player_authentication.md

 - `XX`: The two-character salt
 - `yyyyyyyyyyy`: The remaining 11 characters of the hash

 Note: The traditional Unix crypt algorithm only uses the first 8 characters of the password.
-Any characters beyond the 8th position are silently ignored during both hashing and verification.
-This is a limitation of the original algorithm and is preserved for compatibility with existing character files.
+Any characters beyond the 8th position are ignored; kept for compatibility with existing character files.

+2) Argon2id (modern)

+- Store full PHC string, e.g.: `$argon2id$v=19$m=65536,t=2,p=1$MDEyMzQ1Njc4OWFiY2RlZg$<hash>`
+- The server auto-detects Argon2id by the `$argon2id$` prefix

 ### Authentication Process